alderhilldigital/gitbook-building-websites/css.md

 | font-weight | This sets the font weight for the content of an element.
 Can be normal, bold, bolder, lighter or a numerical value between 100 and 900 at 100 intervals. |
 | font-family | This sets the font for the content of an element. |

+There are some properties that are only available in more recent versions of CSS.

+**Example**

+`#rounded_element { border-radius: 5px; }`

+This will round the corners of an element and is available in CSS version 3 an higher.

 ### Box Model

 CSS uses the box model with regards to layout of elements in an HTML document.
 Each elements consists of a box that contains a series of boxes inside it.
 The outer box contains the whole element.
 The next box in is spaced by a margin from the outer box.
 The next box in is spaced by padding from the margin box and contains the main content of the element.